Anhanguera blittersdorfi, Pterosaurs and flying reptiles fossils and casts replicas fossils reproductions

 The wing span measures a massive 297.25" (24.77 feet)

-Figure (LxWxH, in) : 297.25 x 104 x 60.75
+Figure (LxWxH, in): 297.25 x 104 x 60.75

 Pack (LxWxH, in) : 298 x 53.75 x 37.5

 $____ plus shipping.
 Shipping costs can not be calculated in the online cart.
-Please contact us for shipping rate and production time.
+Please contact us for the shipping rate and production time.

 Buy 2 or more of anything on this page and receive a special discount price.